anandkunal/ToroPHP/README.md

 }
 ```

-Adding a hook pushes the function into an array for the given hook name.
-When a particular hook is fired, all of the functions are fired in order.
+Adding a hook pushes the function into an array (`"before_handler" => array()`).
+When a particular hook is fired, all of the functions are called sequentially.

 ## Installation